Tackle the HR issues plaguing you this Halloween with this helpful guide.

 Employees are the lifeblood of your company, and if you lose them, you’re likely to be starved for talent.
 Retaining the people you have is an issue that can drain even the most seasoned HR vet.
 So, how do you entice your key employees to stay?
 A single tactic isn’t going to be the nail in the retention coffin, rather, go with a multi-pronged approach.

 For example, every year you should review your benefits and salary package to ensure you are staying up to date with the market and with your competitors.
-You should also consider offering more fringe benefits like a flexible work schedule so that if employees prefer to spend their nights working and their days sleeping, for whatever reason, you can accommodate.
+In this post-pandemic workplace, if you aren’t offering more fringe benefits like a flexible work schedule, don’t be surprised if your workforce doesn’t stick around.

 Keeping those you count on will also require you to invest in them by promoting their education and growth and transforming them into the leaders you need.
 Don’t be afraid to place a stake in your employee’s future!